wp-plugins/visitor-maps/readme.txt

 == Changelog ==

+= 1.5.2 =
+- (28 Aug 2010) - Added new setting: "Enable user names on hover labels for location pins on visitor map page".
+- Added different pin color (blue)for search bots (enable in settings by unchecking: "Do not include search bots in the visitors online count on widgets".
+- Added different pin color (green)for registered users (disabled by default, enable in settings: "Enable user names on hover labels ...").
+- Added Indonesian (in_IN - Translated by [Masino Sinaga](http://www.masinosinaga.com/)
+- Added Polish (pl_PL) - Translated by Krzysztof Adamski(http://www.aton-ht.com/)

 = 1.5.1 =
 - (18 Aug 2010) - Critical fix for some servers had 0 visitors, sorry about that.